 Yet as the pandemic continues, people face greater risks and barriers while in transit.
 Despite fewer miles driven, more people died on Georgia roads in 2020, likely due to an increase in speeding.
 And, people riding public transportation experienced dramatic cutbacks to bus routes, leading to longer walks to the nearest bus stop, often on streets that lack sidewalks.

 This policy agenda is about creating viable transportation options that are safe, easy, accessible, and enjoyable for everyone.

 Equitable transportation policies and projects provide physical and social mobility, as well as access to living-wage jobs, affordable housing, healthcare, and quality education.
 Affordable mobility options give people economic and social opportunities, especially in communities racially profiled for disinvestment that continue to suffer disproportionately from traffic fatalities.
 Green options reduce the transportation sector’s impact on climate change, an existential threat to communities.

 Working with our partners and stakeholders, we created three policy recommendation categories: Safety, Transit and Affordability, and Funding.
 In addition, we have a policy agenda for the Atlanta Board of Education.
 Please join us in sharing these recommendations with our leaders as we work to create a more equitable city through mobility.

 Community Advocates for Safe Streets

-Do you want to connect with leaders and action-oriented folks from all over the city who envision an Atlanta where everyone moves safely, easily, and sustainably?
-Do any of these describe you?
+Do you want to connect with leaders and action-oriented folks from across the city who envision safe streets for all of Atlanta?

 - A neighborhood association or Neighborhood Planning Unit leader, including committee chairs for transportation and related topics.